NEW YORK CITY - #FREE HAPPY (DECEMBER 2025- MARCH 2026)

 How can you help?

-Request A Window Cling (while supplies last): [email protected] (Include name and address)
+Request a window cling (free): [email protected] (Include name and address)

-Request A Window Cling (while supplies last): [email protected] (Include name and address)
+Request a window cling (free): [email protected] (Include name and address)

 When I saw Little Amal—a massive puppet representing war refugees, created by the makers of War Horse—I felt the world needed a similar project to promote environmental awareness.
 That inspired the creation of Forestina, a 15-foot puppet based on my tree-girl character, currently being built by Chris Green Kinetics.
 She will travel the world, walking through parks, along streets, and appearing in parades and public events.
 Forestina’s mission is to raise awareness about environmental issues and support fundraising efforts for environmental charities.